-In FY 2022-2023, the County received \$21,450,976 in CDBG funding, Grant B-22-UC-06-0505.
+In FY 2022-2023, the County received \$22,751,219 in CDBG funding, Grant B-22-UC-06-0505.
 These grant funds, plus program income and leveraged funding, were used to further the County's primary objective of developing viable urban communities by providing decent housing, suitable living environments, and expanding economic opportunities, principally for persons of low- and moderate-income.
 As part of the CARES Act funding, the County also received a total of \$32,552,033 in CDBG-CV 2020 funding to allocate to activities designed to prevent, prepare for, and respond to the coronavirus pandemic.
-These supplemental funds expire six years after the execution of the grant agreement.

-The County continues to experience challenges associated with the pandemic, which impacted the community and economy in unprecedented ways.
-In response, the County continues to implement small business assistance grants used to provide job security and business stabilization; addressing persisting public service needs for seniors and youth via meal programs and a combination of virtual and in-person educational and recreational services; and homelessness prevention via the implementation of affordable housing, rent relief initiatives, and supportive services.
-The County's CDBG Program performed well towards achieving five-year consolidated plan goals.
-This is especially true in the Priority Need areas of anti-crime, economic development, homelessness, housing, public facilities, public services, senior programs, special needs activities, and youth programs.
+The County continues to experience challenges associated with the unprecedented COVID-19 pandemic that impacts the community and economy.
+In response, the County continues to implement small business assistance grants used to provide job security and business stabilization; addressing persisting public service needs for seniors and youth via meal programs and a combination of virtual and in-person educational and recreational services; and homelessness prevention via the implementation of affordable housing and rent relief initiatives.
+Still, the County's CDBG Program showed significant contributions towards achieving five-year consolidated plan goals.
+This is especially true in the Priority Need areas of anti-crime, economic development, homelessness, housing, infrastructure, public facilities, public services, senior programs, and special needs activities.

-Program objectives for Program Year (PY) 2022-2023 were adjusted based on actual performance in PY 2020-2021 and preliminary projections for PY 2021-2022.
-Upon analysis of community needs and review of expenditures, accomplishments, and experiences in PY 2022-2023, adjustments will be considered and implemented for PY 2023-2024 (the first year of the County's next five-year consolidated planning period) and into PY 2024-2025.
-Plans will also account for remaining CARES Act progamming and any supplemental reallocation monies or additional funding sources.
-To continue to meet post-pandemic community needs, the County will expeditiously reallocate funds from delayed or non-performing projects (public facilities construction, infrastructure, rehabilitation programs, and non-homeless programming) impacted by previous local restrictions to projects and programs that will more readily address the continuing challenges and concerns of the community through the ongoing recovery period (job development and training, small business sustainability, rent relief initiatives, homelessness prevention programs, senior support and youth empowerment activities).
-The County will also consider shifting its objectives in certain areas where challenges after the pandemic remain pertinent, as evidenced by resurging variants of the virus, as well as other health and safety concerns such as Respiratory Syncytial Virus, or RSV, mostly affecting youth and seniors.
+Program objectives for PY 2022-2023 were adjusted based on actual performance in PY 2020-2021 and preliminary projections for PY 2021-2022.
+Upon analysis of the County's changing needs in response to the socio-economic shift caused by the pandemic and in review of expenditures, accomplishments, and experiences in PY 2022-2023, adjustments will be considered and implemented for PY 2023-2024 (the first year of the County's next five-year consolidated planning period) and into PY 2024-2025.
+Considerations will also take into account the infusion of the County's remaining CARES Act CDBG allocation, as well as any supplemental reallocation monies.
+To continue to meet community needs in response to the after-effects of the pandemic, the County will expeditiously reallocate funds from delayed or non-performing projects (public facilities construction, infrastructure, rehabilitation programs, and non-homeless programming) impacted by previous local restrictions to projects and programs that will more readily address the continuing challenges and concerns of the community through the ongoing recovery period (job development and training, small business sustainability, rent relief initiatives, homelessness prevention programs, senior support and youth virtual learning resources).
+The County will also consider shifting its objectives in certain areas where the challenges after the COVID-19 pandemic remain pertinent, as evidenced by resurging variants of the virus, as well as other health and safety concerns such as Respiratory Syncytial Virus, or RSV, mostly affecting youth and seniors.

 The unpredictability caused by safer-at-home orders acted as an impediment to effective planning, though the County continues to focus on meeting immediate program needs of subrecipient projects to ensure that CDBG funding remains impactful.
-Subrecipient agencies continue to deal with staffing shortages and operational restrictions that make it difficult to meet administrative requirements; however, LACDA staff continue to provide technical assistance support to assist partner agencies having difficulty implementing their programs.
+Subrecipient agencies continue to deal with staffing shortages and operational restrictions that make it difficult to meet administrative requirements.
+LACDA staff continue to provide technical assistance support to assist partner agencies having difficulty implementing their programs.
 Short- and long-term planning remain adaptable, striving to find the proper balance between response to emergency events and recovery and returning to normalcy.
 The County's PY 2022-2023 CDBG accomplishments by Priority Need category are included in Attachment 4, "CDBG Accomplishments by Priority Need and Performance Indicator."